morga549/DroneGame/README.md

 -  Add concept of a battery level
     +  flying the Drone lowers battery
     +  also include Power Ups to add more battery, so Drone can fly longer
+    +  battery visualization will appear at the top of the screen
 -  Power Ups
     +  invicibility from hazards
     +  invisibility (go through walls)